andrewdotn/crk-db/README.md

 The repository contains scripts and documentation for managing the multiple data sources for [ALTLab's][ALTLab] [Plains Cree][Cree] dictionary, which can be viewed online [here][itwewina].
 This repository does _not_ (and should not) contain the actual data.

-The database uses the [Data Format for Digital Linguistics][DaFoDiL] (<abbr title='Data Format for Digital Linguistics'>DaFoDiL</abbr>) as its underlying data format, a set of recommendations for storing linguistic data in JSON.
+The database uses the [Data Format for Digital Linguistics][DaFoDiL] (DaFoDiL) as its underlying data format, a set of recommendations for storing linguistic data in JSON.

 _This repository is a work in progress._